andrea-zoccante/land-classification-project/README.md

 This dataset serves as a benchmark to test the generalization capabilities of CLIP in a remote sensing context.

+Click on this [link](https://madm.dfki.de/files/sentinel/EuroSAT.zip) to download directly the zip file of the dataset.
+It's important to place it in the same directory with the code without changing any name in it: it should be named `./2750/` containing the 10 folders named and ordered as presented in the list above.

 ## Relevant Code Files

 ### `customCLIP.py`